AdobeDocs/developer-distribute/src/pages/overview/guides/getting_started.md

 This section of the listing details can be found in the left side nav and allows you to **Add** a new version or click on existing versions to manage them.

-#### Version - Add New Version

-This view allows you to add your specific version data, including your plugin package file in the "General" tab, your release notes in the "Localizations" tab and your screenshots/videos in the "Media" tab.
+**Add New Version** - This view allows you to add your specific version data, including your plugin package file in the "General" tab, your release notes in the "Localizations" tab and your screenshots/videos in the "Media" tab.

 ![](../../images/plugin_version_add_new_version.png)

-#### Version - Manage Existing Version

-The main thing to note that is different from the above, is that no data can be changed for a "Submitted" or "Published" version, but the plugin can be downloaded.
+**Manage Existing Version** - The main thing to note that is different from the above, is that no data can be changed for a "Submitted" or "Published" version, but the plugin can be downloaded.

 ![](../../images/plugin_version_manage_published.png)

-#### Version - Manage All Versions

-Here you are shown your list of versions so you can easily retract published ones, re-publish retracted ones or delete rejected or draft versions.
+**Manage All Versions** - Here you are shown your list of versions so you can easily retract published ones, re-publish retracted ones or delete rejected or draft versions.

 ![](../../images/plugin_version_manage_all.png)